Your independent hearing specialist in Kiama

 Once complete, we will discuss the results with you, taking time to carefully explain all options.
 If your results warrant prescribing a hearing aid, we will discuss the various types of hearing aids available.
 Information on all suitable models will be provided.

-Hearing aids typically range from:
+Hearing aids cost:

-$1500–$3500 per pair for basic-essential level technology;
+$3000–$5000 per set for basic level technology;

-$10,000 per pair for premium technology.
+$8,000-$10,000 per set for luxury, premium level technology.

 There are many different types of hearing devices available.
 Whether you need a hearing aid for the first time ever, or would like to consider different options, our Hearing Sound Solutions hearing specialists are happy to talk you through the various types of hearing aids and guide you on finding the most suitable solution for you.